PeppeL-G/bagawork/docs/src/routes/(default)/glossary/+page.md

 ## Framework
 If you want to write *all the code* needed to display an app on the screen, you would probably need to spend many years on that.
 That much code is needed for such an app!

-So, instead of you writing all the code from scratch like that, some friendly developers have implemented frameworks, which makes it much easier for us to implement apps.
+So, instead of you writing all the code from scratch like that when creating an app, some friendly developers have implemented frameworks, which makes it much easier for the rest of us to implement apps.
 A framework contains most of the code needed to display an app on the screen, but it doesn't contain any specific information about the app that should be displayed, only the general functionality to display an app.

 For example, the BagaWork framework contains the general :docs[Button] component for displaying a button on the screen, but it doesn't contain any specific information about the button, such as:

 * Which text the button should display
 * What should happen when the button is clicked
+* Etc.

-So, when we implement an app in BagaWork, we use the general :docs[Button] component from the framework, and we provide it with the specific information we want it to have by calling different configuration methods on it (`text()`, `onClick()`, etc.).
+So, when we implement an app in BagaWork, we use the general :docs[Button] component from the framework to display a button on the screen, and we provide it with the specific information we want it to have by calling different configuration methods on it (`text()`, `onClick()`, etc.).

 ## Function